Knowledge Base

 Learning Steps

-Please follow the steps below or watch the video to teach the remote how to control your TV.
+Follow the steps below to teach the remote how to control your TV, or watch the video for a visual guide.

 ⚠️ Before Starting